hpcc-systems/DataMgmt/README.md

 `NumGenerationsAvailable(STRING indexStorePath) := FUNCTION`

 Returns the number of generations of data that could be tracked by the index store referenced by the argument.
-The index store must already be initialized.
+The index store must already be initialized via `Init()`.

  * **Parameters:** `indexStorePath` — The full path of the index store; must match the original argument to `Init()`; REQUIRED
  * **Returns:** An integer representing the total number of data generations that could be tracked by the index store